 To maintain the integrity of our networks we must replace assets before or as their performance fades.
 To ensure we act prudently and intervene at the right time, we monitor the condition and performance of the network and replace assets as required.
 We do not treat all assets the same, some are more critical than others.
-For critical assets, our tolerance of failure is lower and we are likely to replace these assets earlier than non-critical assets in similar condition.
+For critical assets, our tolerance of failure is lower and we are likely to replace these assets earlier than noncritical assets in similar condition.

-Table 8 summarises the options that we have considered in order to maintain network integrity.
+Table 8 summarises the options that we have

+considered in order to maintain network integrity.

-Table 8: Principal Options to Maintain Network Integrity
+TABLE 8: Principal Options to Maintain Network Integrity

-PRINCIPAL OPTIONS IMPLICATIONS PREFERRED OPTION COST ESTIMATE TIMING Proactive leak detection Faults are identified and repaired in a proactive manner preventing further water loss.
-Sections of pipe that require maintenance or renewal are identified and prioritised. √ \$7.3m total for 30 years On-going On-going pipe renewal Pipes are progressively upgraded, reducing the risk of failures and associated service disruptions and water loss. ✓ \$15.2m \$21.7m \$12.1m 2021 - 2030 2031 - 2040 2041 - 2050
+PRINCIPAL OPTIONS IMPLICATIONS PREFERRED OPTION COST ESTIMATE TIMING Faults are identified and repaired in a proactive manner preventing further water loss. \$7.3 million total for 30 years On-going maintenance or renewal are On-going pipe Pipes are progressively upgraded, \$14.9 million 2021 - 2030 reducing the risk of failures and associated service disruptions and \$21.7 million 2031 - 2040 water loss. \$12.1 million 2041 - 2050